assume-framework/assume/docs/source/learning_algorithm.rst

   learning config item                    description
  ======================================== ==========================================================================================================
-  observation_dimension                   The dimension of the observations given to the actor in the bidding strategy. action_dimension                        The dimension of the actors made by the actor, which equals the output neurons of the actor neuronal net. continue_learning                       Whether to use pre-learned strategies and then continue learning. trained_actors_path                         If pre-learned strategies should be used, where are they stored? max_bid_price                           The maximum bid price which limits the action of the actor to this price.
+  observation_dimension                   The dimension of the observations given to the actor in the bidding strategy. action_dimension                        The dimension of the actors made by the actor, which equals the output neurons of the actor neural net. continue_learning                       Whether to use pre-learned strategies and then continue learning. trained_actors_path                         If pre-learned strategies should be used, where are they stored? max_bid_price                           The maximum bid price which limits the action of the actor to this price.